Mysuru–Chennai Express

-The Mysuru Chennai Express is a train in India, linking Mysuru Junction and Chennai Central.
+The Mysuru Chennai SF Express is a train in India, linking Mysuru Junction and Chennai Central.

 Timings

-It leaves Mysuru Junction at 0500 hrs and reaches Puratchi Thalaivar Dr. M.G.
+It leaves Mysuru Junction at 05:00 hrs. and reaches Puratchi Thalaivar Dr. M.G.
 Ramachandran Central Railway Station at around 14:30 hrs.
 In the return direction, it leaves Puratchi Thalaivar Dr. M.G.
-Ramachandran Central Railway Station at 13:35 hrs and reaches Mysuru Junction at 2245 hrs.
+Ramachandran Central Railway Station at 13:35 hrs. and reaches Mysuru Junction at 2245 hrs.
 The train number is 12609 in the Chennai to Mysuru direction and 12610 in the Mysuru to Chennai direction.
 The train has around 24 coaches.
-It is categorized as a "Superfast Express".
+It is categorized as a "Superfast Express..

 The composition of this train is: